freesewing/markdown/org/docs/patterns/wahid/instructions/en.md

 Align the lining with the fabric edge, and pin it in place.

 Start at center back, and follow the neckline down the front closure.
-Work your way around the hem, but leave about a 15cm gat at the center back.
+Work your way around the hem, but leave about a 15cm gap at the center back.

 #### Sew lining to fabric